 I am an educational researcher, mathematical physicist and science communicator.
 Currently, I work as a PhD researcher in the physics education group at the University of Oslo and with the ARC Centre of Excellence for Gravitational Wave Discovery at the University of Western Australia.
 I have developed an online learning environment about Albert Einstein’s theory of general relativity and study learning processes in Einsteinian physics.

+I recently moved to the other end of the world in the name of science.
 Join me on my academic adventures on my travel blog hosted by Titan, the science magazine of the University of Oslo.
-Expect regular updates on my research projects and, of course, cool and geeky facts about Einsteinian physics as well. 🌏
+Expect regular updates on my research projects and geeky facts about Einsteinian Physics.